jpcranfo/WC/README.md

 run.sh:		 	 The Linux or Linux-like shell script to run the entire C program

-src:	 			 Contains C source code
+src/:	 			 Contains C source code

-wc_input:			 Contains the input text files
+wc_input/:			 Contains the input text files

-wc_output:			 Folder that stores output files, which are wc_result.txt and med_result.txt
+wc_output/:			 Folder that stores output files, which are wc_result.txt and med_result.txt

 	src/: